rhelmot/webframe/readme.md

 Organization
 ------------

-Webframe is designed to run behind apache as Python CGI, although I may expand that in the future when I have more platforms to deal with.
-Webframe encourages (and requires, at least to some degree) a specific site structure with the following elements:
+Webframe is designed to run either behind apache as Python CGI or as its own server, though that part is a little shaky at the moment.
+It either strongly recommends or requires the following design tennants:

-- Each site runs out of a folder and all nondata requests are served by index.py with some help from .htaccess
+- Each site runs out of a folder and all nondata requests are served by index.py
 - Each site has a `data/` folder which contains the static data needed for rendering the site, with the exception of the data/user folder which can hold file uploads and such.
 - `data/lib` is symlinked to a basic library that you can reuse for all your sites, containing at the very least a python/ directory (added to your pythonpath at runtime) which contains the webframe package.
 - MySQL as the database
-- You work seperately from your dev/production servers and update them through git
+- You work seperately from your servers and update them through git

 Setup
 -----